Cactusolo/CactusOasis/content/post/gator_good/index.md

 +++

 ## Saving the Biodiversity on the Earth = Saving Ourselves
-#### It's never too big to do something about it
+#### It's never too big to do something about it!
+[We all play a part for the greater good](https://www.youtube.com/watch?v=XvPDptR2GkM&index=16&t=0s&list=LLcUzUXTh2qnFN92T4ZqLesg)!
+Our world’s heartbeat is its biodiversity!
+This complex network of all life is responsible for the food we eat, the water we drink and the air we breathe.
+But we often don’t realize how much even our subtile actions may have huge consequences to the earth’s cultivation or damage.
+That’s why researchers come together from all over the world to map our biodiversity and call for conservation.
+We are building a robust **_family tree_** for all life on earth as the foundation for its preservation and for the greater good of our own species.
 Evolutionary relationship matters!
-Tree of Life (_phylogeny_) is able to help people with the discovery of medicines, curing diseases, improving crops, identifying conservation priorities, and even predicting the global response of species to a rapidly changing climate.
+Tree of Life (_phylogeny_) is able to help us with the discovery of medicines, curing diseases, improving crops, identifying conservation priorities, and even predicting the global response of species to a rapidly changing climate.
 Our knowledge of phylogeny also can help to increase public understanding of conservation, biodiversity, emphasizing the importance and connectivity of all life.
+Scientists and the publics, and policy makers need to be partnership togther contributing this great course!
 See [Soltis and Soltis (2019)](https://www.elsevier.com/books/the-great-tree-of-life/soltis/978-0-12-812553-3).

 {{< youtube z_FI56liDd4 >}}